Nutrition in Child Care

 - Colorado's Child and Adult Care Food Program (CACFP)

 - Hidden Sugar resources through the Healthy Beverage Partnership

 Nutrition Activities Links to fun, researched based nutrition lesson plans (PDF).

 Tri-County Health Department Training Sessions

 Through training sessions with community partners, registered dietitians communicate information related to health and nutrition topics.
-Training sessions may include subjects such as:
+Training sessions (PDF) may include subjects such as: